xlsynth/dslx-llm/prompt.md

 **Standard Library Function for Bit-widths** `std::clog2(x)` is the standard library function that computes `ceil(log2(x))` which is often useful for determining bit-widths required to hold a binary number of a particular count of items.
 It gives back the same width type (unsigned integer) that it takes in.

 **Compile-Time Assertions** In DSLX the `const_assert!(cond)` built-in is available for compile-time checks of preconditions.
 This can be useful for asserting properties of parametric integer values or properties of compile-time constants.
+Be careful not to use it on runtime-defined values, like function parameters or values that are derived from function parameters -- in those cases prefer to use `assert!(condition, label)`.

 **Width Slices** To slice bits out of a value in DSLX there is a "width slice" syntax that extracts some number of bits (given by a type) from a given starting position in the value -- note that the starting position may be dynamic: